nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

       Use case ends.

-**Use case: Add a student into Tracey**
+**Use case: UC03 - Add a student into Tracey**

 **MSS**

-1. User requests to add the student with his/her details such as year, faculty, covid status
+1. User requests to add the student with his/her details such as year, faculty, covid status.
+2. Tracey adds the student with all his/her details into its database.
-2. Tracey shows the info of student with that matching name
+3. Tracey shows the info of student with that matching name.

     Use case ends.